-Uncovering & Understanding Hidden Fees in a 401(K) Plan with Miriam Schindel, Esq.
+Uncovering and Understanding Hidden Fees in a 401(K) Plan with Miriam Schindel, Esq.

-The Compensation & Benefits Environment is Mired in High-Profile Scandals
+The Compensation and Benefits Environment is Mired in High-Profile Scandals

 Uncovering and understanding hidden fees in a 401(K) plan is more important than ever.
-The Employee Retirement Income Security Act (ERISA) requires that a plan’s fiduciaries manage the plan for the exclusive purpose of providing benefits to plan participants and beneficiaries.
+The Employee Retirement Income Security Act (ERISA) requires that a plan’s fiduciaries manage the plan solely to provide benefits to plan participants and beneficiaries.
 This means that the cost of providing a plan must be known and monitored on an ongoing basis.

 Unfortunately, the compensation and benefits environment today is mired in high-profile scandals that are of great concern to employer plan sponsors, participants and government regulators, such as the Department of Labor.

 In this broadcast of Forensic Perspectives, forensic accounting expert Mark S. Gottlieb discusses the problems and exposure associated with these fees from both an administrators and participant’s perspective with attorney Miriam Schindel of Hinman, Howard & Kattell, LLP.